mobilepadawan/Toastit-JS/README.md

 These features are under revision.
 We'll inform you throw this way if this features will be available or discarded.

 - [ ] Use Toast-It JS by CDN referencing.
-- [ ] Change the position of the Toast in screen.
+- [ ] Let to change the Toast-It position on screen.
-- [ ] Unlock the support for more than 10 seconds of onscreen toast messages.
+- [ ] Unlock the support for more than 10 seconds of the toast messages.
 - [ ] To stack more than one notification on screen.
 - [ ] Cut or truncate text messages exceeded in length.
-- [ ] Hide automatically the close button to releaf its place to the whole text message length.
+- [ ] Automatically hide the 'close' button, to free up space for long message text.
    * _To add a fallback action based on double click or double tap over the Toast-It to close the message_